demisto/content/Packs/ExpanseV2/Scripts/MatchIPinCIDRIndicators/README.md

-Match IP address in all the CIDRs indicators (longest match)
+Match provided IP address in all the Indicators of type CIDR with the provided tags (longest match).

 ## Script Data
 ---